ewolff/service-mesh-primer/manuscript/04-Example.md

 i.e. the metrics only cover the communication between the microservices and the infrastructure.
-However, this could in fact be enough for a production system as it shows the performance as experiences by the user.
+However, this could in fact be enough for a production system as it shows the performance as experienced by the user.

 Some code has to be added to the microservices for tracing so that they forward the tracing headers to the outgoing HTTP requests.
 Still the complete infrastructure is provided by Istio.

-Istio does not provide an infrastructure for logging.
-However, it can log information for each HTTP request to a logging infrastructure.
+Istio does not provide an infrastructure for logging, but it can log information for each HTTP request to a logging infrastructure.
 However, logging is often used to look inside the microservices and understand what they actually do.
 This can only be